Top 8 typical Spanish dishes

 Gazpacho is a cold soup that is made out of raw, blended vegetables.
-It is maybe not the most famous typical Spanish dish, however it is very popular amongst the Spaniards!
+It is maybe not the most famous typical Spanish dish, however, it is very popular amongst the Spaniards!
 The reddest, ripest tomatoes, olive oil, garlic, bread, peppers and cucumber are used to make this very famous Andalusian soup.
 This dish is mostly eaten in Spain and Portugal, particularly during the summer.
-There are many dishes that are very closely related to the Andalusian gazpacho, however a ‘real’ gazpacho is still the best on you can try.
+There are many dishes that are very closely related to the Andalusian gazpacho, however, a ‘real’ gazpacho is still the best one you can try.
 In almost all the restaurants in Spain, so also in Barcelona, you will find this typical Spanish dish on the menu.
 Especially the tapas restaurants seem to have the perfect gazpacho on their menu!

 3. Tortilla Española

-The Spanish tortilla is a very delicious dish that does not contain of so many ingredients.
+The Spanish tortilla is a very delicious dish that does not contain so many ingredients.
 The only things you need are eggs, potatoes and onions.
 The tortilla is most often served as a tapa and is commonly known as a tortilla de patatas.
 The use of not so many ingredients does not mean that the dish is not tasty at all, because it definitely is!
 The potatoes and onions are very slowly fried in olive oil and are afterwards mixed with the beaten eggs.
 This to make sure that the flavours stay when you start cooking.
 If you prefer there are many different ingredients that you can add such as chorizo, ham, spinach, courgettes or anything you would prefer!

 4. Gambas al ajillo